-Companies, particularly in the financial-services industry, spend significant resources developing proprietary information to gain competitive advantages.
+Companies, particularly in the financial-services industry, spend significant resources developing proprietary strategies, tools, and other information to gain competitive advantages.
 See, e.g., AIC Comment 19-20; MFA, Comment on Proposed Non-Compete Rule 4-5 (Apr.
 19, 2023), bit.ly/3WBBb1n (MFA Comment); FIA PTG, Comment on Proposed Non-Compete Clause Rule 1-2 (Apr.
 19, 2023), bit.ly/4bDr93X.
 For example, investment funds often create new funds that are centered around specific portfolio managers and that use proprietary investment strategies to identify investment options, manage risk, and generate attractive returns.
 MFA Comment 4.
 It takes a considerable investment of time, effort, and resources to develop and refine a strategy and then to build a sufficient track record and reputation to market that strategy to potential investors.
 Id.
-Companies in the industry need to ensure that they can protect those strategies, or they will not invest in developing them.
+Companies in the industry need to ensure that they can protect those strategies and other proprietary information, or they will not invest in developing them.